namgk/ckan-timeseries/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-datastore_ts
+Releasing a New Version of ckanext-timeseries
 ----------------------------------------

-ckanext-datastore_ts is availabe on PyPI as https://pypi.python.org/pypi/ckanext-datastore_ts.
+ckanext-timeseries is availabe on PyPI as https://pypi.python.org/pypi/ckanext-timeseries.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.